How the Oregon HS Tennis rankings work

 OregonTennis.org publishes the first and only statewide rankings and standings for Oregon high school tennis, organized by conference and district.
 These are independent rankings — they are not produced by or affiliated with the OSAA.

 The Power Index is designed to model what a team rating system could look like if Oregon were to adopt a team playoff format, similar to the 27 other states that already have one.
-It measures both winning (through APR) and depth (through Flight-Weighted Score), because in tennis, not all wins are created equal.
+It measures both winning (through APR) and flight-level play against real competition (through the Flight Quality Index), because in tennis, not all wins are created equal.

-The Power Index is a composite rating that combines two equally weighted components: a team's Adjusted Power Rating (APR) and its Flight-Weighted Score (FWS).
-Together, they capture both how often a team wins and how deep the roster is.
+The Power Index is a composite rating that combines three weighted components: a team's Adjusted Power Rating (APR), its Flight Quality Index (FQI), and its opponent-weighted Game Share (oGS).
+Together, they capture how often a team wins, how a team competes at the flight level against the opponents they faced, and how close those flights actually were in games.

 APR uses the same RPI formula that the OSAA uses for sports like volleyball and basketball.
 It combines a team's own winning percentage with its strength of schedule.